So between Apple Watch vs Fossil Smartwatch, which brand offers the smarter wearable tech?

 Apple Watch is a product by, of course, Apple and is one of the first major products that was launched in the Tim Cook era.
 Although Apple has kept mum about the sales of their wearable tech, according to Asymco analyst Horace Dediu, the company has sold over 46 million Apple Watches thus far – making the watch the most successful wearable device in history.

-Incidentally, the success of the Apple Watch has also made Apple the most successful watch manufacturer in the world, even topping Rolex as of September 2017.
+Incidentally, the success of the Apple Watch has also made Apple the most successful watch manufacturer in the world, even topping Rolex recently.

 Apple Watch Top Contenders

 We have taken a look at some of the best smartwatches that Apple has to offer and have taken the liberty to handpick the company’s best ones that suit a number of specific needs and all should be worth your money.

 Overall Best: Apple Watch Series 6 with GPS

 The Apple Watch Series 6 with GPS + Cellular is a feature-packed smartwatch and it also happens to be the option if you’re buying your first Apple-branded smartwatch.
 As of this writing, the Apple Watch lineup consists of three major versions: Series 1, Series 3, and Series 6, with GPS+Cellular.

 So why get the GPS version only instead of the GPS+Cellular model?

 Well, the very simplest answer that I can give is the price.
 The Series 3 with GPS is certainly the most affordable entry point to the Apple Watch ecosystem without missing out on the majority of the key features.

 Design has always been a major strength of Apple products and the Apple Watch Series 6 is no exception.
 The design of the watch is very functional.
 The colorful square display is very bright and I had no trouble making out the text whether it’s indoor or outdoor.